garrandall/popular-music-data/tracks/say-yes-floetry.md

 There is only one for me
 You have made that a possibility
-We could take that step to see, ohh
+We could take that step to see, oh
 If this is really gonna be
 All you gotta do is say yes